mjeanroy/rollup-plugin-license/README.md

 - 0.6.0
   - Add `cwd` option to specify custom working directory (optional option).
+  - Add a way to specify custom data object when rendering banner.
+  - Upgrade dependencies.
 - 0.5.0
   - Feat: Sourcemap is now enable by default to ensure compatibility with other rollup plugins.
   - Fix: Add compatibility with rollup >= 0.48.0 (the new `sourcemap` option).